Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 are not reachable from outside, a non authenticated connection
 MAY also be used.
 The ingest source then issues a POST
 to test that the [=media processing entity=] is listening.
-This POST contains the [=moov=] + [=ftyp=] box (the init fragment).
+This POST contains the [=moov=] + [=ftyp=] box (the init fragment) or cmaf header.
 In case this is succesfull this is followed by the rest of the fragments in the fragmented MPEG-4 stream.
-In the end of the session, for tear down the source can send an empty [=mfra=] box to close the connection.
+At the end of the session, for tear down the source can send an empty [=mfra=] box to close the connection.
+This is then followed with a zero length chunk, allowing the receiver to send a response, the encoder can follow up by closing the TCP connection using a FIN command.

 <pre>
 Diagram 11: fmp4 ingest flow